Employee Engagement from the bottom up is the way forward

 A few days ago, I decided to do a clear out of some old materials that had built up in my storage space.
-While doing this, I chanced upon a copy of my Masters Thesis during which I studied the impact of various interventions on career decision-making self-efficacy and achievement motivation among unemployed young people and their ability to find sustainable employment or training.
+While doing this, I chanced upon a copy of my Masters Thesis.
+During this, I studied the impact of various interventions.
+Interventions on career decision-making self-efficacy and achievement motivation among unemployed young people and their ability to find sustainable employment or training.
+It was the beginnings of my contention that employee engagement from the bottom up is the way forward.

 It is an interesting feeling to discover something that you realise is one of the building blocks upon which your views, beliefs, and principles are based on.
 This review of my early studies got me thinking about the links between that work with a large group of unemployed young people living in an area of social and economic deprivation and the work I do now.
-I recalled how self-efficacy became more positive when a young person received individualized support and feedback rather than the usual classroom-based ‘job search’ approach.
-Those with positive self-efficacy were also more likely to undertake other activities that led to a sense of belonging and contribution to their local community.
+I recalled how self-efficacy became more positive when a young person received individualized support and feedback.
+Better than the usual classroom-based ‘job search’ approach.
+Those with positive self-efficacy were also more likely to undertake other activities.
+These activities then led to a sense of belonging and contribution to their local community.

 And, now, here I am advocating an individualized approach to employee engagement.
-An approach whereby we seek to build employee engagement from the individual level upwards in an organization.
-In other words, from the bottom-up.
-At etimes2, we propose that those employees receiving individualized feedback on their own engagement levels and supported in action planning to address their own personal disengagers are more likely to learn to amend learned behaviours and perceptions and build a positive efficacy in their organization.
-Employee engagement software has made this possible, even quite straightforward.
+An approach whereby we seek to build employee engagement from the bottom up.
+This involved starting at an individual level upwards.
+Those employees receive individualized feedback on their own engagement levels.
+They are supported in action planning to address their own personal disengagers.
+We found these employees are more likely to learn to amend learned behaviours and perceptions and build a positive efficacy in their organization.

 Why Top-Down Only Engagement Strategies Will Under Achieve

-I would never suggest that senior management within an organization should not plan top-down strategies as these do help to create a suitable environment and can highlight the responsibilities of managers in building engagement.
+I would never suggest that senior management within an organization should not plan top-down strategies.
+These strategies help to create a suitable environment.
+They can highlight the responsibilities of managers in building engagement.
 I do, however, urge careful consideration of the limitations of top-down only strategies when it comes to engaging employees.

 The main problem with a corporate top-down only employee engagement strategy is that they are usually designed to encompass the organization and address the key issues highlighted in the annual engagement survey report.
 This description highlights several key problems: